French bristot and Italian bakery

 Modern mid-century bedroom

-The proposed extension comprised a generous master bedroom with a walk-in robe and an ensuite.
+The proposed concept comprised a generous master bedroom with a walk-in robe and an ensuite.
 For the bedroom, we proposed a hybrid vinyl floor matching the timber of the existing staircase.
-Behind the bed, an accent wall in grey contrasts with the other walls in white.
+Behind the bed, an accent wall in grey contrasts with the other walls in a warm tone of white.

 Beside the chest of drawers, a comfortable armchair provides the perfect environment for reading a book, one of the owner’s favourite hobbies.
-Book shelves are in every corner, to lodge the owner’s huge collection.
-The modernist vibe continues through the artwork, the tapestry, and the lighting features, making this bedroom comfy & cozy.
+In saying that, book shelves are in every corner, to lodge the owner’s huge library.
+The modernist vibe continues through the chosen artwork, tapestry, and lighting features, making this modern mid-century bedroom comfy & cozy.

 Did you also enjoy the warm colours of this bedroom?
 Are you after some inspiration for your home renovation?
 We would love to help you!
 Get in touch today and book your consultation.